GoldenEye: Pre-production and writing

 Further work was done on the screenplay throughout 1994.
 France's screenplay introduced the character of "Augustus Trevelyan", Bond's MI6 superior and a defector to Soviet Union, as the main villain.
 As in the completed version, his scheme involved a stolen orbital EMP weapon.
 The first draft started with an Aston Martin car chase aboard a high-speed train.
 However, Barbara Broccoli was concerned that France's screenplay was still too unstructured and brought in Jeffrey Caine to rewrite it.
 Caine kept many of France's ideas but added the prologue before the credits and rewrote Trevelyan closer to his iteration in the final film.
 Kevin Wade did a three-week rewrite and Bruce Feirstein added the finishing touches.
 In the film, the writing credit was shared by Caine and Feirstein, while France was credited with only the story, an arrangement he felt was unfair, particularly as he believed that the additions made were not an improvement on his original version.
 Wade did not receive an official credit, but was acknowledged in the naming of Jack Wade, the CIA character he created.

 The opening scene, in which an admiral is seduced and then killed, had to be rewritten following a demand from the US military, after which the nationality of the admiral was changed from American to Canadian.

 While the story was not based on a work by Ian Fleming, the title GoldenEye came from the name of Fleming's Jamaican estate, where he wrote the Bond novels.
-Fleming gave a number of origins for the name of his estate, including Carson McCullers' Reflections in a Golden Eye and Operation Goldeneye, a contingency plan Fleming himself developed during the Second World War in case of a Nazi invasion through Spain.
+Fleming gave a number of origins for the name of his estate, including Carson McCullers's Reflections in a Golden Eye and Operation Goldeneye, a contingency plan Fleming himself developed during the Second World War in case of a Nazi invasion through Spain.